-Induction cooking zones require a minimum pan size in order to activate.
-The inner ring on each cooking zone indicates the smallest pan size (Figure 7).
-If a suitable piece of cookware is centered properly but is too small, the display will flash and the pan will not heat.
+The inner ring on each cooking zone indicates the smallest pan size for the zone (Figure 6).
+If cookware is too small, the display will flash and the pan will not heat.
 Select a larger pan or use a different cooking zone.

-The outer ring on the cooktop graphic indicates the recommended maximum pan size for that zone (Figure 6).
-Do not use pans with bottoms that extend beyond the outer circle for a cooking zone.
-The cookware must make full contact with the ceramic glass surface.
-Cookware should not rest on or touch the metal edges of the cooktop.
+The outer ring on the cooktop graphic indicates the largest pan size for that zone (Figure 7).
+Do not use pans with bottoms that extend beyond the outer circle of a cooking zone, as doing so may cause food to heat unevenly.